akshaymathur777/COVID-19-Global_Hackathon/README.md

 # COVID-19-Global_Hackathon
-Entry for the COVID-19-Global Hackathon.
+Entry for the Covid-19 Global Hackathon.